 Sony announced a bunch of new tech products today at the IFA 2017 trade show in Berlin.
 Audiophiles will be happy to learn that the company will be releasing three new wireless headphones and earbuds soon.
 One of them is the WH-1000XM2, a new version of Sony’s MDR-1000X wireless over-the-ear headphones.

-Like the older model, the new WH-1000XM2 will offer the same excellent noise-cancelling technology, along with features such as ambient sound mode, custom noise cancellation settings and more.
+Like the older model, the new WH-1000XM2 will offer the same excellent noise-canceling technology, along with features such as ambient sound mode, custom noise cancellation settings and more.
 However, the new model will have a much longer battery life at 30 hours on a single charge, compared to just 20 hours with the older MDR-1000X.
 Also, the new WH-1000XM2 will be able get about an hour of use with just 10 minutes of charging.